-The Republic of Panama has the most accessible rainforest in the world.
-With 900 species of birds, 1,500 species of trees, and 10,000 species of plants, Panama is a tropical paradise for nature lovers.
+A Panama birding tour is the peak of Central American birding.
+With the most accessible rainforest in the world and 900+ species of birds, 1,500 species of trees, and 10,000 species of plants, Panama is a tropical paradise for nature lovers.
 And thanks to the construction of the Panama Canal, large tracts of lowland rainforest were preserved as national parks to protect the watershed.

 Disney Conservation Hero

 The Disney Conservation Fund recognized Panama Audubon’s Executive Director Rosabel Miro as a 2015 Disney Conservation Hero for her dedicated work to save Bay of Panama Wetlands (a global Important Bird Area and critical habitat for migrating shorebirds), resulting in the area’s designation as a protected wildlife refuge and the establishment of the first Panamanian Ministry of the Environment.

 Motus Wildlife Tracking System

 Bird Studies Canada and Panama Audubon have installed a Motus Wildlife Tracking System on the observation deck of Canopy Tower.
 The first in Central America, the antenna is one of four planned for the Isthmus of Panama, and is part of a hemispheric tracking system listening for radio signals from migratory birds banded in North America to help determine connections between breeding, migrating, and wintering sites.

 Smithsonian Tropical Research Institute